getappmap/appmap-js/packages/scanner/doc/labels/job.create.md

   - job-not-cancelled
 ---

-Indicates that a scheduled background job is being created.
+Schedules a background job for execution.
+Background jobs run in a separate thread or process from the web application request - therefore they do not block the response.

 ## Examples